 Welcome to the May edition of Rocket Industrial’s ‘This Month in Packaging’ blog series, a monthly wrap-up of packaging related content that catches our eye.

-From digital printing of beverage cans to twist on refill packaging, here are five things that caught our attention this month.
+From limited-edition packaging inspiring street art to the world's first fiber-based closure, here are five things that caught our attention this month.

 WHO: Rocket Industrial

-WHY IT MATTERS: This meeting is a chance for our vendors to educate our team on new products and projects so we can bring new innovations to our customers.
+WHY IT MATTERS: This meeting is a chance for our vendors to educate our team on new products and projects while recognizing our top vendors and internal achievements.

 Do you have a packaging example, industry news article, or idea that your peers should see?
 Share it with us here!
 Our blog team will pick a few suggestions to mention in our This Month in Packaging blog series at the end of each month.
 If your suggestion is used, we will send you a Rocket hat!